mzdyb/event-driven-ansible-for-networks/README.md

   (...)
 ```

-2. Rules
-EDA invokes actions based on conditions related to the event:
+When event reaches Kafka topic 'network'events' EDA receives this event from Kafka using source plugin and automatically invokes actions based on conditions related to the event.
+These conditions are actions are described in rulebook:
 ```
   rules:
     - name: Interface recovery